Jordan tenders to buy 120,000 tonnes feed barley - trade

 Adds detail from paragraph three

-HAMBURG, April 23 (Reuters) - Jordan's state grain buyer has issued a new international tender to purchase 120,000 tonnes of animal feed barley, European traders said on Friday.
+HAMBURG, April 29 (Reuters) - Jordan's state grains buyer has issued a new international tender to purchase 120,000 tonnes of animal feed barley, European traders said on Thursday.

 A new tender had been expected after Jordan had made no purchase in its previous tender for 120,000 tonnes of barley on Wednesday in which only one trading house participated.
 GRA/TEND

-Shipment in the new tender is sought in a series of possible combinations in 60,000 tonne consignments, traders said.
+Shipment is sought in a series of possible combinations in 60,000 tonne consignments, traders said.

 Possible shipment combinations are Oct.
 1-15, Oct 16-31, Nov.
 1-15 and Nov.
 16-30, the same periods as sought in Wednesday’s tender.